hessius/HFNOsplitter/Documentation/en/01 Overview - Introduction.md

 It is our recommendation that these models be printed using high quality resin approved for medical use.
 Please see part 3 of this documentation, [**Models and Instructions**](Documentation/en/03%20Models%20and%20Instructions.md) (as [pdf](https://gitprint.com/hessius/HFNOsplitter/Documentation/en/03%20Models%20and%20Instructions.md)) for more details.

-_Aside from the main set provided are also models of other adapters as well as an alternate T-shaped connector enabling the proprietary connectors to connect to other standardised connectors as setup might differ across hospitals._
+_Aside from the main set provided are also models of plugs for the B/C, D/E ports as well as other adapters and an alternate T-shaped connector enabling the proprietary connectors to connect to other standardised connectors as setup might differ across hospitals._

 <br /><br /><br /><br />